Paralytic illness of Franklin D. Roosevelt: Timeline of illness

 Roosevelt's temperature was 100 °F (38 °C).
 Both legs were paralyzed.
 His back muscles were weak.
 There was also weakness of the face and left hand.
 Pain in the legs and inability to urinate continued.
 After a brief conference with Keen, Lovett saw Roosevelt.
 Lovett informed him that the "physical findings" presented a "perfectly clear" diagnosis of poliomyelitis.

-Lovett ordered an end to massage, which had no benefit and caused pain, and recommended a trained nurse to care for Roosevelt.
+He ordered an end to massage, which had no benefit and caused pain, and recommended a trained nurse to care for Roosevelt.